Pettersson-dev/Security-questionnaire/README.md

 * Do you have any security certifications usch as ISO27001, HIIPA or PCI DSS?
 * Do you have a business continuity plan?
 * Do you have security awareness training?
-* Do you perform background checka in employees?
+* Do you perform background checks on employees?

 # Solution
 * Describe the solution